 EPFL is headed by the Direction, which is composed of the President, the Vice-Presidents and the Central Services.
 It is substructured into five Schools, three Colleges, an EPFL Assembly, a Council of EPFL teachers and multiple Centres.

-The management is the highest authority of EPFL.
-She is responsible for the areas of education, research, innovation and the central administration of the School.
+The Direction is the highest authority of EPFL.
+It is responsible for the overall areas of education, research, innovation and the central administration of the institution.
 It ensures that EPFL fulfils its social and economic responsibilities.

-It defines the administrative rules and operational structure of the School.
-It decides on the creation and name of the units forming the School and appoints the section directors.
-It collaborates closely with the various participation bodies, such as the EPFL Assembly, the Deans of the School and the Central Services.
+It defines the administrative rules and operational structure of the institution.
+It decides on the creation and name of the units forming the institution and makes decisions in its capacity as employer.
+It collaborates closely with the various participatory bodies, such as the EPFL Assembly, the Deans of the School and the Central Services.

 The Direction in detail